 Savings vary depending on factors like model demand and warranty status.
 Generally, a £10,000 car without full records might sell for about £500 less.
 High-end models like BMW M series cars, however, often see steeper discounts if they lack complete service records.

-For you: Popular BMW models buying guides.
+For you: Popular BMW models buying guide.

 For vehicles made by Audi, BMW, Jaguar, Land Rover, Mazda, Mercedes, Mini, Skoda, Smart, and Volkswagen, they do update the digital service records online.